(Last Updated 08/19/2025)

 Below is a sampling of state regulations, illustrating the arbitrary variability that currently exists across the United States:

-- Connecticut only requires date labels on dairy products, and does not restrict the sale of these products after the labeled date.
+- Connecticut requires date labels on dairy products, and does not restrict the sale of these products after the labeled date.

 - Michigan requires date labels on pre-packaged perishable foods and dairy products, and restricts the sale of both of these items—as well as meat—once the labeled date has passed.
-Michigan also requires date labels on shellfish but does not restrict their sale after the labeled date.
-Michigan also requires date labels on shellfish but does not restrict their sale after the labeled date.

 - Montana requires that milk be labeled with a “sell by” date of 12 days from the date of pasteurization, and bans the sale or donation of milk after that date.

 ReFED found that standardizing date labels nationally was the most cost-effective solution to this country’s food waste problem.
-The fairly simple solution has the potential to divert 772,000 tons of food waste per year and provide $3.87 billion in annual economic value.
+The fairly simple solution has the potential to divert 425,000 tons of food waste per year and provide $1.83 billion in annual economic value.

 Open the Map >